 1. Cooling Capacity (BTUs)

-First, determine the cooling capacity your garage needs, measured in British thermal units (BTUs).
+Determine the cooling capacity your garage needs, measured in British thermal units (BTUs).
 A well-insulated garage may require a smaller unit, while a larger or poorly insulated space will need more power.
-Work with a Bryant Certified Ductless Pro to calculate the correct BTUs for your space.
+Work with a Bryant Certified Ductless Pro to calculate the correct BTUs required for optimal efficiency.

 2. Energy Efficiency